Quantumly controlled measurement, Hermitian conjugation and normalization in matrix-manipulation algorithms: Introduction

 \section{Introduction}

-Quantum algorithm is a rapidly developing area of quantum informatics whose progress is stimulated by prospective enormous advantages of quantum algorithms over their classical counterparts.
+Quantum algorithms represent a rapidly developing area of quantum informatics whose progress is stimulated by prospective enormous advantages of quantum algorithms over their classical counterparts.
 We have to acknowledge such famous algorithms as the Deutsch algorithm~\cite{Deu} demonstrating effect of quantum parallelism in operation with Boolean functions, Shor's factoring algorithm~\cite{Sho1, Sho2} utilising the quantum Fourier transform~\cite{QFT1, QFT2, QFT3}, Grover's search algorithm~\cite{Gro}, phase-estimation algorithm for the Hermitian \cite{QFT3} and non-Hermitian \cite{Wang} matrices .

 We consider a particular application area of quantum algorithms which covers matrix algebraic operations, such as multiplication, addition, determinant calculation, matrix inversion and its application to linear system solver.
 During recent years, there are many quantum algorithms solving various aspects of linear algebra.
-Among them are HHL-algorithm for solving systems of linear equations \cite{HHL} which was applied, in particular, to Gaussian process regression \cite{ZhaoZ}, algorithm for solving linear differential equations \cite{Berry}, algorithm for evaluation of matrix functions \cite{Tak}.
+Among them are HHL-algorithm for solving systems of linear equations \cite{HHL,HHL1,HHL2,HHL3,HHL4,HHL5,HHL6,HHL7} which was applied, in particular, to Gaussian process regression \cite{ZhaoZ}, algorithm for solving linear differential equations \cite{Berry}, algorithm for evaluation of matrix functions \cite{Tak}.

 A possible approach to quantum algorithms for matrix manipulations is proposed in \cite{ZZRF}.
 This approach refers to matrices as operators to be applied to some vector.
-Therefore, it is essentially in that approach that arbitrary nonunitary and non-Hermitian matrix must be transferred to the unitary one.
-Thus, first one has to replace a given matrix $A$ (rectangular in general) with the Hermitian one

-and then transfer it to the unitary operator by exponentiating which can be approximated via Trotterization \cite{Trotter,Suzuki,T,AT} and Baker-Champbell-Hausdorff method \cite{BC}.
+Therefore, it is essential in that approach that arbitrary nonunitary and non-Hermitian matrix must be transferred to the unitary one { before been included into the quantum algorithm}.
+Thus, first of all, one has to replace a given matrix $A$ (rectangular in general) with the Hermitian one and then transfer it to the unitary operator by exponentiating which can be approximated via Trotterization \cite{Trotter,Suzuki,T,AT} and Baker-Champbell-Hausdorff method \cite{Feldman,BC}.
 To implement such matrix transformations effectively, the set of special matrices is proposed to be prepared in advance.
 The phase estimation subroutine \cite{QFT3} is included into that algorithm.